The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Limitations and Future Work

 \section{Limitations and Future Work}

-The framework presented in this work is intentionally focused on deterministic, continuous physical processes, and its scope is accordingly limited.
+The framework developed in this work is intentionally focused on deterministic, continuous physical processes, and its scope is correspondingly limited.
 Several assumptions underpin our results and point to natural directions for future research.

 First, we assume that the underlying dynamics are effectively deterministic with bounded noise, so that the set of realizations forms a compact subset of $C^0([0,T])$.
 Strongly stochastic systems, non-stationary regimes, or processes with abrupt structural changes may violate these assumptions, and our guarantees need not hold in those settings.
-Extending the geometric framework to partially deterministic or regime-switching systems is an important direction for future work.
+Extending the geometric framework to partially deterministic, regime-switching, or explicitly stochastic systems is an important direction for future work.

 Second, our analysis is restricted to one-dimensional temporal signals with a fixed observation window.
-We do not address higher-dimensional spatial fields, image sequences, or event-based data, although the same functional-topological principles may apply.
-A rigorous treatment of spatio-temporal manifolds, and their associated invariants and radii, remains open.
+We do not treat higher-dimensional spatial fields, image sequences, or event-based data in a rigorous way, although the same functional–topological principles may apply.
+A careful study of spatio–temporal manifolds, their associated invariants and radii, and the role of discretization in such settings remains open.

-Third, we work in the topology of $C^0([0,T])$ with the supremum norm and Hausdorff distance.
-While this choice is natural for many sensing applications, other function spaces or metrics may be more appropriate in different domains (e.g.\ Sobolev spaces, weighted norms, or task-dependent distances).
+Third, we work in the topology of $C^0([0,T])$ with the supremum norm and the induced Hausdorff distance.
+While this choice is natural for many sensing applications, other function spaces or metrics may be more appropriate in different domains (e.g., Sobolev spaces, weighted norms, or task-dependent distances).
 A systematic comparison of alternative topologies and their impact on perceptual geometry is beyond the scope of this work.

 Fourth, our estimation of the perceptual radius from data is necessarily based on finite sampling.
-The convergence guarantees rely on increasingly dense coverage of the state--condition space; in practice, rare operating regimes, degraded modes, or extreme conditions may be underrepresented.
+The convergence guarantees rely on increasingly dense coverage of the state–condition space; in practice, rare operating regimes, degraded modes, or extreme conditions may be underrepresented.
 As a result, empirical estimates of the radius may underestimate the true variability of the system.
 Developing adaptive sampling strategies and explicit coverage criteria would strengthen the practical robustness of the approach.